-As we spoke, my eyes kept wandering to the ceramic creations in Babette’s Pankow workshop.
-The illusory textures aren’t quite like anything I’d seen before and I couldn’t help thinking they looked like soft fabrics blowing in the wind—even though I knew they were all created through algorithms and 3D printing.
+As we spoke, in Babette’s Pankow workshop, my eyes continually wandered the shelves of her ceramic creations.
+The illusory textures weren't quite like anything I’d seen before and I couldn’t help thinking they were reminiscent of soft fabrics blowing in the wind—even though I knew they'd all been created through algorithms and 3D printing.

 Not only does Babette Wiezorek hold degrees in both Artistry and Science of Communication, but the Berlin-based product designer and art historian has produced a wealth of fascinating research that brings together mathematical concepts, coding and porcelain.